ll7/scenario_runner/Docs/Semi_automated_tests.md

 In addition the semi-automated approach is extended to run a list of scenarios automated.

-Finally, the penultimate section briefly explains why a semi-automated approach is preferred over an automated approach.
+The section explains why a semi-automated approach is preferred over an automated approach.

+Finally, there is explained how you can run an automated route based scenario.

-## I.)  Running all scenarios of one scenario class
+## 1.)
+Running all scenarios of one scenario class
 It is possible to execute a sequence of scenarios, that belong to the same class, e.g. the "FollowLeadingVehicle" class.

 ```